guy-car/week2-chatbot/.notes/bugs/chat-bugs.md

 -   **Hypothesis:** This may be due to prompt/AI configuration issues or a bug in how tool calls are parsed and structured before being sent to the backend.
 -   **Status:** Needs investigation.
 This formatting is inconsistent and may affect downstream logic that expects tool calls to be structured.

+Other case:
+Me:
+A movie bout love and death
+Genie
+Ah, I sense you might enjoy "P.S.
+I Love You" (2007).
+It's a heartfelt journey about love, loss, and finding strength through memories.
+Your wish is my command, let me find more about it for you. media_lookup({title: "P.S.
+I Love You"})

 ---

 ### 8. Assistant Message ID Reuse/Overwriting